 OVER TIME

-Over the last three months, average selling price on tracked retailers has decreased by 1% from Dec to Feb.
+Over the last three months, average selling price on tracked retailers has increased by 0% from Mar to May.

 REVENUE SHARE